stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

 {{page.title}}
 ==============

-For several years now, I've been a faithful user of [xmonad](http://xmonad.org/), the Linux tiling window manager that is written in Haskell.
+For several years now, I've been a faithful user of [xmonad](http://xmonad.org/), the Linux tiling window manager that is written in Haskell but I just recently switched over to [i3](http://www.i3wm.org/).

 Why Move From xmonad?
 ---------------------

 I really enjoyed xmonad, and want to still highly recommend it, but I consistently ran into two issues:

-1. I consider myself an "expert-level" programmer, but after years of usage, I simply did not understand how my xmonad config file (which is a Haskell program) actually worked.
+1. I consider myself an expert-level programmer, but even after years of using xmonad, I simply did not understand how my xmonad config file (which is a Haskell program) actually worked.

    Here is an example from my config file: